lexnederbragt/lexnederbragt.com/_pages/about.md

 My first last-author publication.
 A lot of work, with all available seuqencing technologies (at the time), many bioinformatics analyses led to a very complete Atlantic cod genome.
 I am proud to have contributed to making the Atlantic Cod genome continue to be a valuable resource to the community.

-### Good enough practices

-Wilson, G., Bryan, J., Cranston, K., Kitzes, J., **Nederbragt, L.**, & Teal, T. K. (2017).
-Good enough practices in scientific computing. <em>PLOS Computational Biology</em>, <em>13</em>(6), e1005510. <a href="https://doi.org/10.1371/journal.pcbi.1005510" class="uri">https://doi.org/10.1371/journal.pcbi.1005510</a>

-A true team effort, written by members of my favorite community, [the Carpentries](http://carpentries.org).
-A companion text to the ['Best practices'](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) paper, meant to present strategies that researchers can (and we feel, should) adopt, but also will keep using once they have adopted them.

 ### Lessons